chrsoo/pid-fan-controller/README.md

 * PID regulator runs independently of the main computer.
 * Regulator is built using inexpensive commononly available parts.

+## Build

+TODO document the steps for building the fan controller

 ## Notes

 ### Powering the fan controller in the lab setup